Netherlands

 Pay Transparency Directive

 Impact date: 1 January 2027 (expected at this time) The Dutch Government is currently working on new legislation to transpose the EU Pay Transparency Directive.
-The draft version of the legislation was published for consultation on 26 March 2025.
-A revised version of the draft legislation has been submitted to the Council of State for its advisory opinion.
-Once the Council of State has issued its advice, the legislative proposal will be submitted to the Dutch parliament.
+The draft version of the legislation was sent to the Council of State, which issued its advice on the draft legislation on 1 April 2026.
+Currently the draft legislation has not yet been presented to the House of Representatives.
+In summary, the draft legislation introduces the following obligations for employers:

 • job applicants have the right to request and receive information from their (potential) future employer about the starting wage or its range.
 Employers are prohibited from asking applicants about their previous salary

 • employers should provide their employees with easy access to the criteria used to determine remuneration.
-Employers with 50 or more employees must also provide access to the criteria used for wage development
+Employers with 50 or more employees must also provide easy access to the criteria used for wage development

 • employers with 250+ employees should report annually on the wage gap.
 Employers with 100 to 249 employees should report every three years.
 Employers with less than 100 employees are not required to report